waetr/IM_GM/README.md

 LiceJournal: http://snap.stanford.edu/data/soc-LiveJournal1.html

-We encourage you to try other datasets that can be used in IM tasks to test the performance.
+We always encourage interested readers to try other datasets for testing.